 Can WHS outreach work continue?
 Our outreach team is continuing its vital work with a great deal of social distancing, focusing on telephone support, leaving food and supplies on porches, and finding other ways to help our clients from afar.

 Can I access other WHS services?
-To ensure your safety and in compliance with the order, the following services have been temporarily suspended: vaccine clinics, spay/neuter services, classes, youth programs, and in-store shopping – though you can still order your pet’s food and supplies online at http://shop.wihumane.org and all proceeds will benefit the animals at WHS!
-For the time being, our Furry Friends Pet Food Pantry is also temporarily closed, but we are working to create partnerships with local food pantries so pet food is still available to those who need it.
+To ensure public safety, the following services have been temporarily suspended: vaccine clinics, spay/neuter services, classes, in-person youth programs, and in-store shopping – though you can still order your pet’s food and supplies online at http://shop.wihumane.org and all proceeds will benefit the animals at WHS!
+For the time being, our Furry Friends Pet Food Pantry is also temporarily closed, but we have created partnerships with local food pantries so pet food is still available to those who need it.
 We’re so grateful for your patience and understanding!